 The game was stepped up the onion bhaji’s that were really crispy, moorish, onions sweet and seasoned really well.

 Garlic Prawns – sweet little prawn morsels enriched in a sea of butter and crushed garlic.
-You won’t be getting any kisses after consuming but it wasn’t too shabby.
-So rich you could mop it all up with french bread, off piste but so was the greek salad!
+You won’t be getting any kisses after consuming this one, but it wasn’t too shabby.
+So rich you could mop it all up with french bread, off piste but so was the greek salad.